alphabill-org/alphabill-rust-predicates-sdk/examples/time-lock/README.md

 ### Business rules

 The predicate stores the following data:
-- Owner: hash of an ECDSA public key for the designated token owner (lke for the P2PKH predicate);
+- Owner: hash of an ECDSA public key for the designated token owner (like for the P2PKH predicate);
-- Unlock time: a timestamp during which the predicate becomes satisfiable with the owner’s signature (in clock time as defined by the shard (initially root) consensus);
+- Unlock time: a timestamp during which the predicate becomes satisfiable with the owner’s signature (in clock time as defined by the shard);

-The owner predicate is satisfied only if the shard clock time equals or is later than the unlock time specified in the predicate and a signature is provided (in the owner proof) from the owner public key.
+The owner predicate is satisfied only if the shard clock time equals or is later than the unlock time specified in the predicate and a signature is provided (in the owner proof) from the owner private key.
 The signature itself is the same as if they were regular single signatures on the transaction order.

 ## Steps to use this module in Alphabill: